List of Sailor Moon chapters

 Sailor Moon is a Japanese manga series written and illustrated by Naoko Takeuchi.
-The series follows the adventures of Usagi Tsukino, a girl who transforms into the titular protagonist and goes on a journey to save the universe from being annihilated.
+Set in Tokyo in the 1990s, the series follows the adventures of Usagi Tsukino, a girl who transforms into the titular protagonist and goes on a journey to save the universe from being annihilated.
 Along the way, she encounters and defeats a diverse group of enemies.
 The series was published in individual chapters in the monthly manga anthology Nakayoshi, Several adaptations based on Sailor Moon have been made including two anime series and three feature films produced by Toei Animation, as well as a musical series, a live-action television series produced by Toei Company, and a large number of video games.

 These chapters were collected by Kodansha in a series of 18 tankōbon volumes; the first released on July 6, 1992, while the last one was released on April 4, 1997.
 The manga was later rereleased in 12 shinsōban in 2003 under the title Pretty Guardian Sailor Moon to coincide with the release of the live-action series of the same name, with some corrections and updates to the dialogue and artwork.
 Volume 1 was released on September 22, 2003 and volume 12 released on July 23, 2004.